hwchen/keyring-rs/README.md

 ## Client Testing

-This crate comes with a "mock" credential store that can be used by clients who want to test without accessing the native platform store.
+This crate comes with a mock credential store that can be used by clients who want to test without accessing the native platform store.
 The mock store is cross-platform